garder14/simclr-tensorflow2/README.md

 # SimCLR - TensorFlow 2

-This is an unofficial implementation of [SimCLR](https://arxiv.org/pdf/2002.05709.pdf) for self-supervised image representation learning on the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
+This is an unofficial implementation of ["A Simple Framework for Contrastive Learning of Visual Representations"](https://arxiv.org/pdf/2002.05709.pdf) (SimCLR) for self-supervised representation learning on the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).

 <img src="https://i.imgur.com/G2vt50c.png" width="85%">